inwardmovement/inwardmovement.github.io/content/activism.md

 I am involved as being

 - an early ally
-- a most active member of Communication Council
+- a most active member of Communication Council and Webteam from 2014 to 2018
-- a most active member of Webteam
 - a co-administrator of Algosphere Agency